 EAR Program Exploring Artificial Intelligence and Machine Learning Technology

-The Exploratory Advanced Research (EAR) Program of the Federal Highway Administration (FHWA) is exploring the development of artificial intelligence and machine learning technology within the surface transportation sector.
+The EAR Program is exploring the development of artificial intelligence and machine learning technology within the surface transportation sector.
 By working with universities, industry, and Government conducting cutting-edge research in these fields, FHWA ultimately seeks to make surface transportation safer and more efficient.
 To learn about how the EAR Program is supporting research in these areas, read the brochure The Role of Artificial Intelligence and Machine learning in Federally Supported Surface Transportation Initiatives.

 The EAR Program also has funded three new computer vision research projects: Deep InSight: Deep Extraction of Driver State from Naturalistic Driving Dataset; Video Analytics for Automatic Annotation of Driver Behavior and Driving Situations in Naturalistic Driving Data; and Automated Video Processing Algorithms to Detect and Classify High-Level Behaviors with Speed and Accuracy.